P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Obtaining Robust Semantic Segmentation Priors

-By refining $noc$ to match the masked image to the label vector $y$, in which $y^r = 1$, we expect it to gradually shift its attention towards secondary (and yet discriminative) regions, and, thus, to provide more useful regularization to the training of the generator.
-Concomitantly, we expect $f$ to not forget the class discriminative regions learned so far, considering (a) its learning rate is linearly decaying towards $0$; and (b) the degeneration of the masks would result in an increase of $\mathcal{L}_\text{cse}$. \cref{fig:diagram-p-noc} illustrates all elements and objectives confined in our strategy, and a pseudocode of P-NOC is provided in \cref{alg:pnoc}.
+By refining the \textbf{discriminator} $noc$ to match the masked image to the label vector $\vect{y}_i$, in which $\vect{y}_i^r = 1$, we expect it to gradually shift its attention towards secondary (and yet discriminative) regions, and, thus, to provide more useful regularization to the training of the generator.
+Concomitantly, we expect the \textbf{generator} $f$ to not forget the class discriminative regions learned so far, considering (a) its learning rate is linearly decaying towards $0$; and (b) the degeneration of the masks would result in an increase of $\mathcal{L}_\text{cse}$.

+Finally, to retain the properties discussed in~\cref{sec:method:poc}, we employ P-OC as our \textbf{generator}.
+For briefness, we refer to the combination of the P-OC and NOC-CSE strategies as P-NOC for the remaining of this work. \cref{fig:diagram-p-noc} illustrates all elements and objectives confined in our strategy, and a pseudocode of P-NOC is provided in~\cref{alg:pnoc}.